jnichols-pdx/frupal/map_files.md

 ship: *<x location\>* *<y location\>* *<cost\>*

-Specifies the location of the Ship on the map.
-The Ship allows a player to travel on water grovniks.
+Specifies the location of the Ship on the map, which allows a player to travel on water grovniks.
 This may only be specified **once**.
 *<cost\>* is the price in whiffles to purchase the ship.
 The following example places the Ship, with a purchase price of 10000 whiffles, along the eastern edge of a 128x128 map:

 Example: `ship: 128 64 10000`